Experimenta Make Sense in Melbourne – Wrap Up

 Experimenta Make Sense: International Triennial of Media Art finished it’s run at RMIT Gallery on November 11 2017.

-The exhibition, which featured over 20 leading national and international artists attracted over [number] people to the exhibition and public programs.
+The exhibition, which featured over 20 leading national and international artists attracted thousands of people to the exhibition and public programs.
 Before the exhibition hits the road in 2018, here are some highlights from our time in Melbourne.

 Experimenta Make Sense.
 Photo by Theresa Harrison Photography.
 Featuring artwork: ‘Access Remote Fervour’ by Ella Barclay (2017).

 The exhibition officially launched on Thursday October 4 2017 with a packed opening at RMIT Gallery.
 We welcomed artists, VIPs, partners and supporters and members of the public to be some of the first to be immersed in the artworks.

 A beautiful array of coloured taped patterns covered the foyer staircase on which our opening night speakers launched the exhibition.
 Created by participants that joined artist Briony Barr in a rule-based interactive workshop the day before, the project was an excellent backdrop.

 We were lucky enough to hear from guest speakers including RMIT Gallery Director Suzanne Davies, Experimenta’s Artistic Director Jonathan Parsons and our exhibition co-curator, President of the Experimenta Board Vito Giudice, and RMIT University’s Deputy Vice-Chancellor Research and Innovation Professor Calum Drummond.

 In addition to the exhibition itself, Experimenta held several public programs for all ages, built around the theme of ‘Make Sense’.
 Programs and events included artist-lead talks, curated tours, interactive artwork sessions, a Mixed Realities – VR & AR Symposium, a special Experimenta Up Late session and more.
 You can see the full list of public programs here.